Risks and threats

 Our certificate pinning and communication hardening makes it much harder for hackers to carry out man-in-the-middle attacks.
 Some of our clients also make use of certificate transparency to eliminate structural flaws in the SSL certificate system.

 All industries are at risk from tampering attacks like these.
 But a favorite industry for hackers to target is FinTech.
-Imagine if a bad actor was able to get a bank’s customers to download a bogus version of their banking app.
-They would then be able to illegally profit not only from user data, but from the funds in their accounts.
-And this would have lasting consequences for the reputation of the bank involved.
+And it's easy to see why.
+Imagine if a bad actor were able to get customers of a bank to download a bogus version of their banking app.
+They would then be able to illegally profit not only from user data, but also the funds from individuals' accounts.
+This would have lasting negative consequences for the reputation of the bank involved.

 How we help